Skip to content

 • AllowTools: [] means no tools at all.
 That is an explicit no-tool agent, not a fallback.

-• If AllowTools names a tool that is not registered in the current runtime surface, runtime drops it instead of treating the agent as invalid.
+• If AllowTools names a tool that is not registered in the current runtime, runtime drops it instead of treating the agent as invalid.

 Tool names are matched by exact runtime tool name.
 MCP tools also support the wildcard mcp:*.

-This tool surface is not the same thing as runtime permission policy:
+This tool access is not the same thing as runtime permission policy:

 • AllowTools and DisallowedTools decide which tools exist in the turn